 I only got a small crop of gooseberries from my allotment this year.
 But there was just enough to make one dish so I opted for an old favourite; gooseberry tart.

 I was hoping for a good crop this year so that I could share several recipes with you, but although there was plenty of greenery, there was little fruit.
 There are three gooseberry bushes on my allotment, one red and two green.
-The red bush did better than the green but even so it was very disappointing and I used the whole crop on this one tart.
+The red bush did better than the green but even so, it was very disappointing and I used the whole crop on this one tart.
 I do however have a few left in the freezer from last year, gooseberries freeze well and most dishes that you make with fresh gooseberries can also be made with frozen.
-So you never know if time permits I will try blog at least one more gooseberry recipe this summer, because you may just be like me, becoming a fan of them now.

 Step by step gooseberry tart

-- 4 tbsp caster sugar, plus extra to sprinkle
+- 4 tablespoon caster sugar plus extra to sprinkle

 - Place the flour and ground almonds in a bowl and rub in the butter until the mixture resembles fine bread crumbs.